 Angela Brooks, Principal at Pugh + Scarpa architects

-John Chase, Urban Designer for the City of West Hollywood
+John Chase, City of West Hollywood